vajrang-b/UiPathLinq/README.md

 # uipathLinq
-All linq queries at one place
+All uipath linq queries at one place